Qlik Cloud Analytics

 Power BI

-With Power BI, you’re locked in to Azure.
-There’s no hybrid option, and if you want to host on premise, you’ll have to use a very limited version of Power BI.
+With Power BI, you’re locked into Azure, and popular vendors like Google and AWS are simply not in the cards.
+There’s no hybrid option, and if you want to host on premises, you’ll have to use a very limited version of Power BI.

 Qlik makes it easy for anyone, at any skill level, to explore their data.
-Plus Qlik offers data literacy training programs for any user.
-More collaborative experience where users are able to make copies of projects and experiment and explore on their own.
+Even better, Qlik offers data literacy training programs for any user.
+Users are able to make copies of projects, experiment and explore on their own for a truly collaborative experience.

 Power BI

 Power BI only provides self-service access to authors.
-And once these authors have published content, it’s only available with very limited interactivity.
+Once those authors have published content, it’s only available with very limited interactivity.
 All other users must go back to the author for a new report when they want to explore deeper.

 “We use features like Qlik Continuous Classroom to help people to develop data literacy.”